fdileta/gitlab-dbt-project/extract/postgres_pipeline/README.md

 * run `pgp` for SCD tables by invoking `python postgres_pipeline/main.py tap <manifest_path> --load_type scd`
 * This command will tell `pgp` to only extract and load tables that are considered slowly-changing dimensions, it will skip all other tables
-* A table is programmtically determined to be an SCD table if there is no `WHERE` clause in the raw query
+* A table is programmatically determined to be an SCD table if there is no `WHERE` clause in the raw query

 Incremental (used by Airflow for time-specific loading and backfilling):

 * run `pgp` for Incremental tables by invoking `python postgres_pipeline/main.py tap <manifest_path> --load_type incremental`
 * This command will tell `pgp` to only extract and load tables that are able to be incrementally loaded, it will skip all other tables in addition to incremental tables that need to be fully re-synced
-* A table is programmtically determined to be an incremental table if there is a `WHERE` clause in the raw query
+* A table is programmatically determined to be an incremental table if there is a `WHERE` clause in the raw query
 * The time increment to load is based on the `execution_date` that is passed in by airflow minus the increment (`hours` or `days` depending on the query) passed in as an environment variable

 Full sync (when a full-table backfill is required):